awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-windows-ec2.md

 ### Options<a name="windows-commands-options"></a>

 `command`
 Either an array or a string specifying the command to run\.
-If you use an array, you do not need to escape space characters or enclose command parameters in quotes\.
+If you use an array, you don't need to escape space characters or enclose command parameters in quotation marks\.

 `cwd`
 \(Optional\) The working directory\.
 By default, Elastic Beanstalk attempts to find the directory location of your project\.
 If not found, it uses `c:\Windows\System32` as the default\.